 We’re about all of that – and then some.

-One A Day has been around for almost six years and over one thousand longform entries.
+One A Day has been around for ten years and over one thousand longform entries.
 It has an average of around 1,000 unique visitors every day from all around the world; California to Calcutta and Indiana to Iceland.
-A family business, it is maintained by two brothers who live about two metres away from one another, but prefer to communicate via eight-hundred word epistles about the flaws of Kanye West than hug it out.
+A family business, it is maintained by two brothers who used to live about two metres away from one another, but prefer to communicate via eight-hundred word epistles about the flaws of Kanye West than hug it out.

 David is a world-beating journalist who has worked at The Bangkok Post and Campaign Brief, as well as having contributed to The Vine, The Brag and Honi Soit.

 He particularly enjoys running, green olives, hip-hop and cruising his 21 year-old Honda Civic down to Bondi Beach while blasting something garish like Swedish House Mafia.
 He is heaps tall and has rather imposing muscles.
 Thus, if he were a rapper he would be Montell Jordan.